 Orbis Bloodstock maintained its high visibility and growing investment in Australia when topping all three buyer lists at the Inglis Melbourne Premier Sale last week.

-Owner Little Kwok Hing Hung through his bloodstock advisor Paul King topped turnover ($1.86 million) and average ($620,000) and their Brazen Beau – Up in Lights colt ($800,000) was the most expensive yearling at Oaklands.
+Orbis through their bloodstock advisor Paul King topped turnover ($1.86 million) and average ($620,000) and their Brazen Beau – Up in Lights colt ($800,000) was the most expensive yearling at Oaklands.

 Significantly, it was during the 2016 Melbourne Premier that Orbis made its first decisive move into the Australian market with a sale-topping $700,000 bid for a Snitzel colt out of Beauty World.